udohsolomon/My_python_deliberate_practice/notes.md

 * Shut down work thinking completely at the end of a work day
      - Downtime aids insights
      - Downtime helps recharge the energy needed to work deeply
+     - The work that downtime replaces is usually not that important

+* Deliberate practice is the systematic stretching of your ability for a given skill.
+It is the activity required to get better at something.
+Deep work and deliberate practice overlap substantially.